Bachelor of Arts in Chicana and Chicano Studies

 What types of careers/jobs can I get with a degree in Chicana and Chicano Studies?

 In an increasingly global and ethnically diverse workplace, a degree in Chiana and Chicano Studies is a valuable asset for both the employee and the employer.
 Upon completion you will have gained the skills necessary to take you into a number fields.
 The program of study in CCS in grounded in social justice and human understanding, along with your critical thinking and communication skills they provide a solid foundation that should carry you forward into many career paths.
 Alumni in our BA program can expect to find a number of opportunities to work in education from K-12, state and local government, various social service agencies, media outlets, and law enforcement agencies to name a few.

 A degree in Chicana and Chicano Studies also prepares students for an MA or Ph.d. in Chicana/o Studies, Ethnic Studies, or other academic fields.

-Visit our Alumni pages to see what some of our graduates are doing now!
+Visit our Featured Alumni page to see what some of our graduates are doing now!

 Still not convinced?
 Read further to learn how becoming a member of the CCS family impacted our students.

 "I took my first MAS class in my freshman year of college at SJSU and it filled the voids the wider society at large did not nurture towards my brown, female, and intellectual identity.
 From history to the arts, I learned that there is a space for a Chicana in higher education.
 My classmates and I may be different in how we got to State, but in the common desire for ethnic intellectual gains we smiled the same.
 I wish the major had been an opportunity when I was an undergrad but a minor is no shame."
 M. Villa